 - The financial status of any fellow claimants

 Finally, don’t forget this is a complex area of law.
-If you’re thinking of contesting probate, make sure you appoint specialist inheritance lawyers.
+If you are thinking of making a claim, please contact one of our Litigation Lawyers.